 Bake at 325 degrees F for 45 minutes for small pans or 60 minutes for large pans.

-Remove from oven and let fully cool.
-The cake should be golden brown.
+Remove from the oven and let them fully cool.
+The cakes should be golden brown.

 M. Quaid Adams is an intern at the Center for Folklife and Cultural Heritage focusing on a digital collections project for the 2023 Smithsonian Folklife Festival’s Ozarks program.
 He is also a PhD student in rhetoric and composition and an MA student in folklore at Indiana University Bloomington.